- General Best Practices

 Incorporate User-Generated Content

 As long as you have permission, Instagram is an easy platform to share content from your school community.
-The American School of Paris incorporated a specific hashtag to share where students were spending their break into their summer Instagram campaign.
+McCallie School has created quite the community of school spirit photos through using and promoting their #OnMcCallie hashtag.

 Share Real Testimonials and Stories

 Not only does your school have its own story, but members of your school community have their own unique stories that contribute to what your school is really all about.
 Instagram is a great platform to showcase members of your school, from current students, to faculty/staff, and even alumni.
-Bethel College, for example, recently highlighted the work of one of their alumni.
+And if you don't have photos, create testimonial graphics.
+The Nueva School, for example, recently launched a great initiative to garner teacher appreciation through student testimonials!

 Be Authentic.
 Be Creative.
 And Simply Have Fun.

-Here are some important Instagram terms you should know to understand what’s new in the platform.
+Here are some important Instagram terms you should know:

 Business Profiles: Instagram was built on the foundation of personal profiles, but has evolved (like Facebook) to offer a space strictly for businesses like schools (more later.)

-Highlights: If you captured some good photos in your stories and wish they could live on your school’s Instagram profile forever, you’ll want to try Highlights.
-This feature allows you to group stories together under a category, and can be shared just above your Instagram feed.
+Highlights: If you captured some good photos in your stories and wish they could live on your school’s Instagram profile for a longer period of time than the 24-hour limit of Stories, you’ll want to try Highlights.
+This feature allows you to group stories together under a category, and they are featured just above your Instagram grid.

 RePost App: Repost for Instagram is a free app you can use to share your favorite photos and videos on Instagram while giving credit to the original user.
 You even have the option of copying the same caption from the original post.

-Here are some of the key updates to be aware of to maximize this platform.
+Here are some key points to be aware of to maximize your use of the platform.

 Instagram Business Profiles